twizerevincent/FizzBuzz/README.md

 4. See the output to find out whether your number is a Fizz, Buzz, FizzBuzz, or just the number itself.

 ## Requirements
-- Java Development Kit (JDK) installed on your machine.
+- Java Development Kit (JDK) or IntelliJ IDEA installed on your machine.

 ## Usage
 1. Open a terminal or command prompt.